mahmoodlab/SurvPath/README.md

   year={2023}
 }
 ```

-&copy [Mahmood Lab](https://faisal.ai) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+[Mahmood Lab](https://faisal.ai) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.